luyadev/luya/docs/releases/note_admin-1.2.0.md

 + Login attempts are now tracked by the session (session based attemption limit).
 If the user email is correct, another limit for user identifed login is available.
 After five attempts, a lockout for one hour is enabled by default.
 The max number of attempts can be configured.
 + The maximum idle time of admin users can now be configured.

+There is also a new [LUYA security best practice](https://luya.io/guide/app-security) guide.

 ## Admin General Improvments

 + NgRest attributes can now be displayed based on conditions.
 Assuming you have a select with categories, this allows you to display a certain field only when a specific category is selected.
 [Read more](https://github.com/luyadev/luya-module-admin/blob/master/src/ngrest/base/Plugin.php#L53-L71)